Overview

 Lowell Program 10-day Field Courses

-From geological mapping, through in-depth reviews of ore deposit types and the applications of structural geology in mineral exploration and mine geology, to cutting-edge applications of hyperspectral imaging in the mining industry, we have developed a comprehensive curriculum that equips professionals with the skills and insights needed to excel in the modern minerals industry.
+The geologic framework and mineral systems of the Basin and Range provide the context for a unique set of in-depth field courses, from ore-deposit mapping, through in-depth reviews of ore deposit types and the applications of structural geology in mineral exploration and mine geology, to cutting-edge applications of hyperspectral imaging in the mining industry.
+Instructors include university and industry experts.

 Lowell Program Topics on Ore Deposits Mapping